Divide and Conquer for Combinatorial Optimization and Distributed Quantum Computation: Acknowledgements

-T.T. is supported in part by EPiQC, an NSF Expedition in Computing, under grant CCF-1730082.
-Z.S. and M.S. are supported by the National Science Foundation under Award No. 2037984, and by the US Department of Energy (DOE) Office of Science Advanced Scientific Computing Research (ASCR) Accelerated Research in Quantum Computing (ARQC).
+T.T. is supported by EPiQC, an NSF Expedition in Computing, under grant CCF-1730082.
+Z.S. and M.S. are supported by the National Science Foundation under Award No. 2037984, and by the the NSF Quantum Leap Challenge Institute on Hybrid Quantum Architectures and Networks (HQAN).
+Z.S is also supported by QNEXT.
 P.G. acknowledges funding by the US Department of Energy Office, Advanced Manufacturing Office (CRADA No. 2020-20099.); and by the National Science Foundation under Grant No. 2110860.
+This material is based upon work supported by (while was serving at) the National Science Foundation.

+The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (“Argonne”).
+Argonne, a U.S. Department of Energy Office of Science laboratory, is operated under Contract No. DE-AC02-06CH11357.
+The U.S. Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
+The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan. \url{http://energy.gov/downloads/doe-public- access-plan}.